 Interestingly, Wayne Wile, who is an avid traveler, advises investors who are interested in global investment opportunities to use travel as one inspiration.
 “The truth is, traveling and living abroad can expose potential investment opportunities that would otherwise go unnoticed,” explains Wile.

 Despite the need for even more thorough due diligence, there are plenty of opportunities for investors to grow their portfolios through global market investments.
-Some of the latest trends include foreign real estate, emerging markets, and international equity mutual funds.
+Some of the latest trends include foreign real estate such as Shanghai real estate, emerging markets, and international equity mutual funds.

 Global investing is also gaining momentum amongst those saving for retirement.
 A report from earlier this year found that 41% of Canadians are investing for retirement in stocks outside of Canada.
 That number is up roughly 10% from last year and is indicative of the attitudes of many baby boomers around the world.